jesseryanharris/accelerometer-tidy-dataset/README.md

 > final <- group_by(extract, Subject, Activity) %>% summarise_each(funs(mean))

-Finally, the write.csv function is used to output the tidy data set as a file called "averages.csv".
+Finally, the write.table function is used to output the tidy data set as a file called "averages.txt".

-> write.csv(final, file = "averages.csv", row.names = FALSE)
+> write.table(final, file = "averages.txt", row.names = FALSE)